Survey of Maintenance Enforcement Programs (SMEP)

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data

 The SMEP data have been subjected to a confidentiality procedure known as "random rounding".
-Under this method, all figures, including totals and sub-totals, have been randomly rounded either up or down to a multiple of five.
+Under this method, all SMEP data involving counts of individuals or cases are randomly rounded either up or down to the nearest multiple of 5.
+Thus, a case count of 32 would become either 30 or 35 when rounded.
 While providing strong protection against disclosure, this technique does not add significant error to the SMEP data.

 Revisions and seasonal adjustment

 This methodology type does not apply to this statistical program.